-MONOM opens its doors once again to those in search of sonic explorations.
+MONOM opens its doors once again to those interested in exploring and experimenting with spatial sound as an expressive medium.
 This time with a collaboration by Felix K & ENA and James Ginzburg of Emptyset.
 MONOM offers itself as a tool of artistic expression allowing each artist to explore the realm of spatial sound using the most advanced spatial instrument in the world built by 4DSOUND.
 Each composition is created especially for the system, specifically for the night.

 The MONOM concert space is a unique immersive sound environment, housing a permanent installation of the 4DSOUND system which immerses up to 350 people inside 48 state of the art omnidirectional speakers suspended throughout the venue, extending to 9 powerful subs submerged beneath an acoustically transparent floor.